Anniversary of stolen election in Belarus

 Exactly one year has passed since the last presidential election in Belarus.
 The presidential campaign took place in a context where opposition sentiments were stronger than at any other time in the country’s history.
 In response to the rigged election that left Lukashenko in power, peaceful protests erupted across the country.
 While dispersing protests and detaining their participants, security forces used excessive force; thousands of people were detained.
 Opposition leaders were arrested or expelled from the country.

-US President Joe Biden issued a statement on the occasion of the anniversary of the presidential election in the Republic of Belarus.
+US President Joe Biden issued a statement on the anniversary of the presidential election in the Republic of Belarus.
 “Rather than respect the clear will of the Belarusian people, the Lukashenko regime perpetrated election fraud, followed by a brutal campaign of repression to stifle dissent.
-From detaining thousands of peaceful protesters, to imprisoning more than 500 activists, civil society leaders, and journalists as political prisoners, to forcing the diversion of an international flight in an affront to global norms, the actions of the Lukashenko regime are an illegitimate effort to hold on to power at any price,” President Biden emphasized.
+From detaining thousands of peaceful protesters to imprisoning more than 500 activists, civil society leaders, and journalists as political prisoners, to forcing the diversion of an international flight in an affront to global norms, the actions of the Lukashenko regime are an illegitimate effort to hold on to power at any price,” President Biden emphasized.

-Siarhei Tsikhanouski writes: “Belarusians have found solidarity and for the first time felt as a nation, and have seen huge support from abroad.
+Siarhei Tsikhanouski wrote: “Belarusians have found solidarity and for the first time felt as a nation, and have seen huge support from abroad.
 In fact, this is a planet-wide advertising campaign for Belarus.
 After the victory of democracy, which is inevitable, we will be able to use this world fame for the dynamic development of our state.
 I say it as a publicity expert with a 15-year experience.
 Go for victory!”